iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Version 7.1
+- Added the option to turn the mini TP Meter inside the HUD on or off.

 Version 7.0.3
 - Fixed an issue that prevented switching back to the correct gear set in the aftercast stage.